Leonweyandt/Master-thesis-Classification-of-weekly-cycling-flow-patterns-2024-/README.md

 purposes based on the results.
 It follows a brieve discription of the R-code used to prepare, filter and analyze the data:<br/><br/>

-Folder MiD Datensauswertung

-File 01: Analyzing the data of MiD (Mobilität in Deutschland).
-   - load selected columns of the data set "MiD"
-   - remove data which is not needed in the analyze and rename columns and data
-   - general settings, like setting the order of days and trip purposes and the color of the plots
-   - performing different analysis and plot the results
-      - weekly flow patterns ~ trip purposes (summed counts)
-      - weekly flow patterns ~ trip purposes (relational counts)
-      - weekly flow patterns ~ detailed leisure transport
-      - daily weather ~ trip purposes
-      - track length ~ trip purposes
-      - track length of pupils ~ percentage of tracks<br/><br/>

 Folder Other figures:

 File 01: Creating figures to explain basic concepts and methods of the analysis